React Native Storybook MCP server

 Getting Stories

-The get-stories tool allows you to retrieve a list of all stories from your Storybook configuration.
+The Storybook MCP Server provides a tool called get-stories that retrieves a list of all stories from your Storybook configuration.

 Parameters: